likens/mygorma-netlify/src/pages/recipes/bavarian-pretzels.md

       until the dough has moderately strong gluten development.
 Desired Dough temperature 75 F."
   - direction: "Bulk Fermentation: 2 Hours"
-  - direction: "Folding: Fold the dough once, after 1 hour of bulk fermation"
+  - direction: "Folding: Fold the dough once, after 1 hour of bulk fermentation"
   - direction: "Dividing and Shaping: Try to cut squarish pieces at 3 ounces each.
       Roll up the dough pieces into blunt cylinders.
 Use the heel of your hands to get a tight seam on the bottom edge.
 Let the dough relax for a few